We Love Doodles

 Mixing certain medications with Trazadone can lead to fatal drug-to-drug interactions.
 Therefore, it is crucial to follow instructions from your vet.

 Your vet should also monitor your dog while on Trazodone.
-He or she can track the effectiveness so that you know if the medication is worth taking.
+He or she can track the effectiveness so that you know if the medication is worth continuing.
 The vet can also observe your dog for any potential side effects.

 In this article, you will find a Trazodone for dogs dosage chart, but these are simply guidelines.
 If your vet suggests a different dosage, follow that treatment plan instead.
 When taken exactly as prescribed by the vet, Trazodone is perfectly safe for your dog.